daulvec/VtMB---Fashionista/README.md

 The enb I have selected is a good general ENB but I have added a couple extra if you wish to try them instead

+The Default Shortcut to enable or disable the ENB is shift + f12

 If you want to use one of the other ENB's you would have to

 - Uncheck **Dev0lved ENB**